BoRit Asbestos: History

 In 1971 and 1972, Nicolet and CertainTeed filed for permits with the State of Pennsylvania to continue operations at the site.
 The State denied the application and ordered the companies to stop dumping asbestos and cover the waste piles.
 CertainTeed signed a consent order and agreed to follow the State's order but Nicolet refused to comply.

-In 1987, Nicolet Industries filed for bankruptcy and ceased production of asbestos containing materials after being named in 50,000 cases of bodily injury caused by asbestos.
+In 1987, Nicolet Industries filed for bankruptcy and ceased production of asbestos-containing materials after being named in 50,000 cases of bodily injury caused by asbestos.

-In 2005, housing developer Kane Core submitted plans for construction of a 17-story high rise on the asbestos waste dump parcel.
+In 2005, housing developer Kane Core submitted plans for the construction of a 17-story high rise on the asbestos waste dump parcel.
 The plans were scrapped due to community concerns that construction would release asbestos dust into the air.

 In 2006, the EPA conducted sampling and found asbestos in the air, soil and surface water at the site.
 Asbestos was visible in Wissahickon Creek, Tannery Run Creek, and Rose Valley Creek.
 The EPA re-evaluated the risk level and the site was placed on the National Priorities List on April 9, 2009.

 The BoRit Asbestos Area Community Advisory Group (CAG) was established by the EPA and community members to represent the interests of the communities regarding the site.

 A 2011 study by the Pennsylvania Department of Health reviewed data from 1992 to 2008, and reported that mesothelioma was diagnosed 3.1 times more often in Ambler residents than in other Pennsylvania residents.
-The study attributed the higher than average rates of mesothelioma to exposure to asbestos.
+The study attributed the higher-than-average rates of mesothelioma to exposure to asbestos.

 In 2014, the University of Pennsylvania received a $10 million grant from the National Institute of Environmental Health Sciences to study the impact of asbestos on the community of Ambler.